+All new development must take account of its impact on heritage assets, both designated and non-designated, as identified in Appendix C, and demonstrate how it will protect and enhance these assets where possible.
+All applications that affect a heritage asset must provide a heritage statement to demonstrate that the applicant has considered the impact effectively.
 Schemes that seek to ensure that heritage assets remain in long-term active and viable use, and/or seek to bring existing heritage assets back into use, will be strongly supported.
-Applications that are sensitive to their heritage and cultural value will be encouraged.
+Applications that are sensitive to their heritage and cultural value and demonstrate community benefit or interpretation will be encouraged.